 - All parade entries must emphasize SAFETY.
 Please make sure your creation has good visibility, is easy to operate and control, and is safe for other parade participants to move around.
 Remember, we will be parading in the outdoors, so consider wind when you are building.

-Cattywampus Puppet Council and the Appalachian Puppet Pageant seek to strengthen community and achieve peace and justice through creating and playing together.
+Cattywampus Puppet Council seeks to strengthen community and achieve peace and justice through creating and playing together.
 We hold diversity itself as a value and nurture awareness of true community by welcoming people of differing races, ethnic origins, cultures, genders, ages, abilities, languages, economic and social backgrounds, sexualities, gender identities and expressions, political beliefs and religions, family styles and nationalities.
 We aim to create a safe, accepting and respectful environment where we can learn and grow together, honoring and embracing our individual and collective humanity.